 The bags are a convenient weight at just 10 pounds and are are available for a discount with a free subscription to make ordering automatic.
 Each bag lasts for one month per cat.

-Soon, a multi-cat and unscented version will be added to the product line once the formulas have been perfected.
+A multi-cat and unscented version has also been recently added to the product line now that the formulas have been perfected!